Lucas Bols: Marketing

-Bartending Academy

-Bartenders themselves are a top priority for Bols and the Bols bartending academy offers accredited courses in bartending, flair bartending, mixology (the method behind bartending) and hospitality management.
+The Bols bartending academy offers accredited courses in bartending, flair bartending, mixology (the method behind bartending) and hospitality management.

 Products

 Bols produces a number of different brands.
 It is common in the drinks industry for companies to buy and sell brands among themselves, as business decisions are made about what market space a particular company wants to occupy.
 With constant consolidation and divestiture in the industry, a company's brand portfolio is usually in a state of flux.
 Bols owns brands that it has historically produced, as well as ones acquired in various stages of its evolution, either directly or through joint ventures or other partnerships.

 Liqueurs

 Bols branded

 Bols has long produced liqueurs it marketed under its own eponymous brand, going back in time to the very first products it made.
 Currently, it produces a line of 38 different flavors, sold in the new teardrop shaped bottle.
 These include: